detectivevoke/hcaptcha-motion-data/README.md

 ![Keys](https://github.com/detectivevoke/hcaptcha-motion-data/blob/main/images/keypad.PNG)

 If this gets changed, the points will have to be inputted manually.

+## Current Problems

+Currently, within topLevel.py, "wn-mp", "xy-mp", "mm-mp", "mu-mp" do not get changed from 0, as I do not know how they are generated.

+A useragent is generated in main.py, and the gen has to use that useragent, otherwise it will get flagged.
+It only generates a Chrome useragent, as that is what the topLevel.py payload is set to.

+The "box" created in Bezier.py, _box(), is shifted by one pixel, which doesnt change anything, just makes the box uneven, but will not flag the data.

+Fairly slow, in comparrison to what it could be, as its generating thousands of possible coordinates into 2d arrays.

 If anything else needs explaining, please DM @ Detective Voke#9720